 - Heat oil in a large skillet over medium-high heat.
 Sauté sweet potatoes for 10 minutes, stirring occasionally.

 - Add onion, salt, pepper and about 1/4 cup of water, stirring occasionally.
-Once water evaporates, continue adding about 1/4 cup water at a time and continue stirring occasionally.
-This whole step should take about 10 minutes.
+Once water evaporates, continue adding about 1/4 cup water at a time and continue stirring until sweet potatoes are soft.

 - Meanwhile, spray a different skillet with olive oil spray and heat over medium heat.
 Add egg whites and cook, stirring frequently, until scrambled to your liking.